RenYurui/Global-Flow-Local-Attention/PERSON_IMAGE_GENERATION.md

 **Note**:

 - ~~We calculate the LPIPS scores using the code provided by the official repository [PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity).
 Please clone their repository and put the folder **PerceptualSimilarity** to the folder [script](./script).~~
 - This scrip is deprecated as the official repository of [LPIPS](https://github.com/richzhang/PerceptualSimilarity) has been updated.
-Please refere to their git for the evaluation.
+Please refer to their git for the evaluation.
 - For FID, the real data distributions are calculated over the whole training set.